 - Make sure that when you are flying you keep as much medication in your hand luggage (in the original packaging) because if your case goes missing (which if it does – you might be without it for a couple of days) you will have enough on you.

 - Because your medication will be in your hand luggage, you should always take your GP prescription and a doctor’s note.

 - Travel insurance is so important wherever you go.
 Make sure you read up on every quote you get and make sure it covers ALL previous conditions.
-For added confidence that you the insurer understands your needs you may prefer ringing and speaking to them over the phone instead of buying online.
+For added confidence that you the insurer understands your needs, you may prefer ringing and speak to them over the phone instead of buying online.

-- If you’re travelling in Europe get a free European Health Insurance Card card .
+- If you’re travelling in Europe get a free European Health Insurance Card card.
 This can provide the right to access state-provided healthcare on temporary stays at a reduced cost or, in many cases, for free.
-This includes treatment of a chronic or pre-existing medical condition that becomes necessary during your visit.
+This includes the treatment of a chronic or pre-existing medical condition that becomes necessary during your visit.